Updated Feb. 22, 2021

 Once you get here, know that we have created a multi point cleaning plans for common spaces, outdoor spaces and especially your guest room using approved CDC cleaning guidelines and techniques.
 Our team has updated uniforms for PPE needs, face masks and interaction protocols to keep you and them safe.
 We promise to work vigilantly to honor your trust in us so that you can relax while you are here and turn off some of the stress from these past few months.
 We have reset our dining and lobby areas for safe distancing, increased our outdoor seating capabilities and will be working to keep our service with a smile seen through every “masked” interaction.
 You will receive a welcome letter close to your arrival date to outline our new check in policies, gather details of your needs while you are here and what services are allowed to be offered during the time you are with us.
 We hope we can all work as a team and ask that you assist us in letting us know what will make you comfortable during your stay and how we can improve on our offerings while you are here.
 We are all in this together.

 The health and well being of our guests and team members are of paramount importance to us.
-As you all know this is a quickly changing landscape, but we will be ready when we are able to welcome you back to your “home away from home”.
+As you all know this is a quickly changing landscape, but we will be ready on April 1, 2021 to welcome you back to your “home away from home”.

 Be well, be safe, and know that we are missing you all.